How to lead a guided meditation

 Choose one of the following strategies or combine them to create an insightful experience:

-Guided imagery is a fantastic way to engage the imagination during a meditation.
+- Use Guided Imagery: Guided imagery is a fantastic way to engage the imagination during a meditation.
 However, it does take some experience, training & confidence to get right.
 However, you can start small by describing a place that you have been to in nature.
 Use details & incorporate the senses, as if you were telling a children’s story.
 Then, you’ll want to guide them to a place in the imagery where they stop moving & relax (in their visualization) to transition to the next step of a guided meditation.

-Thought-provoking questions are simple, yet potent, at facilitating deeply meaningful guided meditation experiences.
+- Ask thought-provoking questions: Thought-provoking questions are simple, yet potent, at facilitating deeply meaningful guided meditation experiences.
 It can be beneficial to tie your question to the quote or discussion you engaged in during Step 1.
 Questions should be chosen carefully & aligned with the audience, application & reason for which you decided to guide the meditation initially.
 Always phrase the questions in the first person.
 Eg. What am I tolerating?, What am I outgrowing?
 Or Where do I feel the most joy in my life?

 For those looking for a challenge, following up guided imagery with a thought-provoking question that you have aligned with the topic of discussion at the beginning of the meditation is a recipe for truly transformative guided meditation experiences.